AospExtended-Devices/Changelogs/notes.md

 ### Notes:-

 *Clean flash is always recommended.
 Bug reports are not appreciated  if not clean flashed.
-Remove any kind of security PINs/Password and Fingerprints before flashing this$
+Remove any kind of security PINs/Password and Fingerprints before flashing this build*

 *AEXPapers will be updated from our server side and shortly all walls will be added.
 We are a little busy now.*